Appeals Court Blocks Key Parts of Federal Government’s Student Loan Relief Plan

 The latest order halts key aspects of the program while the legal battle continues.

-The Eighth Circuit’s partial injunction prohibits the Biden administration from forgiving any principal or interest on loans under the SAVE plan, blocks provisions that would prevent interest from accruing on loans, and disallows borrowers from making very low or $0 monthly payments based on their income.
+The Eighth Circuit’s partial injunction prohibits the Biden administration from forgiving any principal or interest on loans under the SAVE plan, blocks provisions that would prevent interest from accruing on loans, and disallows borrowers from making very low or zero monthly payments based on their income.

 The federal government is “enjoined from any further forgiveness of principal or interest, from not charging borrowers accrued interest, and from further implementing SAVE’s payment-threshold provisions,” the judges wrote.
-The injunction will remain in effect until further order of the Eighth Circuit or the U.S. Supreme Court, the judges stated.
+The injunction will remain in effect until a further order of the Eighth Circuit or the U.S. Supreme Court, the judges stated.

 An initial ruling by a district court in Missouri partially blocked the SAVE plan but allowed other key parts to continue.
 The Eighth Circuit Court noted in its Aug.
 9 order that the government adapted to the district court ruling by creating a hybrid plan that continued loan forgiveness in a different form, effectively undermining the district court’s injunction.

-The hybrid plan meant that the lower court’s injunction only delayed loan forgiveness from 10 to 20 years and that borrowers could still get their loans fully forgiven after 20 years, even if they’ve made zero payments each month.
+The hybrid plan meant that the lower court’s injunction only delayed loan forgiveness from 10 years to 20 years and that borrowers could still get their loans fully forgiven after 20 years, even if they’ve made zero payments each month.

 The Biden administration appealed the district court injunction, while the coalition of Republican-led states cross-appealed, seeking an expanded injunction.
 In response, the Eighth Circuit issued a decision on July 18 that granted the states’ emergency motion for an administrative stay, temporarily halting the implementation of the entire SAVE plan.

 The Eighth Circuit then ruled on Aug.
-9 to replace the administrative stay with a superseding injunction, siding with the district court’s finding that the plaintiffs have a “fair chance” of winning their argument on the merits because the sheer magnitude of the Biden administration’s debt relief plan.
+9 to replace the administrative stay with a superseding injunction, siding with the district court’s finding that the plaintiffs have a “fair chance” of winning their argument on the merits because of the sheer magnitude of the Biden administration’s debt relief plan.

-The partial injunction only blocks the more controversial parts of the SAVE plan, such as faster forgiveness and non-accrual of interest, while allowing the federal government to continue offering income-driven repayment options to borrowers, just under stricter terms.
+The partial injunction blocks only the more controversial parts of the SAVE plan, such as faster forgiveness and non-accrual of interest, while allowing the federal government to continue offering income-driven repayment options to borrowers, just under stricter terms.
 The judges recognized that some aspects of the SAVE Plan, which were challenged as overreach, may exceed the government’s authority.
 However, other elements are within the permissible scope of income-driven repayment programs authorized by Congress.

 Education Secretary Miguel Cardona issued a statement expressing opposition to the appellate court’s decision.

-“I strongly disagree with the Eighth Circuit’s decision blocking our Administration’s SAVE plan,” he said in a post on X, adding that borrowers currently enrolled in the program will be placed in an interest-free forbearance, the details of which would be announced by the DOE in the coming days.
+“I strongly disagree with the Eighth Circuit’s decision blocking our Administration’s SAVE plan,” he said in a post on social media platform X, adding that borrowers currently enrolled in the program will be placed in an interest-free forbearance, the details of which would be announced by the DOE in the coming days.

 Missouri Attorney General Andrew Bailey voiced support for the decision to grant an injunction.